History & Social Science Courses

 The second year of the course will focus on three 20th century topics—Causes, practices, and effects of War, The Great Depression, The Cold War, and Civil Rights Movements—Post 1945.
 These topics will be explored from a variety of perspectives from the Western Hemisphere, as well as from two additional regions of the world (Africa, Asia, Europe, or the Middle East).

-+ UC/CSU Honors (Weighted) - Year 2
++ UC/CSU Honors (Weighted) - Year 1 and Year 2

 In this course, students examine major turning points in twentieth century American history.
 The following themes are emphasized: the continuing tension between the individual and the state, and between minority rights and majority power; the emergence of a modern corporate economy; the impact of technology on American society and culture; the change in the ethnic composition of American society; the movements toward equal rights for racial minorities and women; and the role of the United States as a major world power.
 In each unit, students examine American culture, including literature, art, drama, education, and the mass media.
 Students also examine American character and social/political institutions.